isabelstoddart/Major-Studio-1/Project1QuantitativeData/PrototypeDescription.md

+# What Makes a Woman?
-**What Makes a Woman?** a visualization of portraits of women in The Smithsonian National Portrait Gallery by Isabel Stoddart
+### A visualization of portraits of women in The Smithsonian National Portrait Gallery by Isabel Stoddart

 ![](Images/What_makes_a_woman_prototype.png)